-The Surgery Clerkship is an 8-week clinical rotation in General Surgery.
+The surgery clerkship is an eight-week clinical rotation in general surgery.
 Medical students are required to successfully pass it during their third year (M3), in order for them to graduate.

-During their 3rd year, students will rotate through service sites at Hamad General Hospital and Al Wakra hospital where they will be exposed to inpatient, outpatient and emergent care for surgical patients.
-Students learn about “surgical” illnesses, diagnosis and plan for the care of patients who need surgery.
+During their 3rd year, students will rotate through service sites at Hamad General Hospital where they will be exposed to inpatient, outpatient and emergent care for surgical patients.
+Students learn about 'surgical' illnesses, diagnosis and plan for the care of patients who need surgery.

 Each medical student will be assigned to a consultant or senior specialist in one of the teams.
-The student is expected to be present every day at “morning report meeting” from 7am - 8am.
-They are encouraged to perform pre-round on any assigned patient prior to morning report.
-At the end of “morning report”, the student will report to their respective assigned clinician and proceed to accompany them to that day’s activity.
+The student is expected to be present every day at the morning report meeting from 7am - 8am.
+They are encouraged to perform pre-rounds on any assigned patient prior to morning report.
+At the end of the morning report meeting, the student will report to their respective assigned clinician and proceed to accompany them to that day’s activity.
 Activities will include OR, clinic or rounds.